42piratas/yothanks/README.md

 # yo, thanks!

 ### To-do
-- Recreate everything in a venv
-- Restructure directories
 - ~~Only add contributors to the list of all-time contributors after sending them an email~~
 - ~~Point out new contributors without public email~~
 - Email content must come from a template/separate file with a placeholder for contributor.name